FullStackTypeScriptCourse/course_material/02_js/PROMISES.md

 ### How to use async/await

 Async functions are a new feature in ES2017 that allow you to write asynchronous code in a synchronous way.
 Async functions are functions that return a Promise.
-They can be written in a more concise way than a promise.
+They can be written in a more concise way than a promises.

 ### How to use callbacks